 This was our Aha! moment.
 If we could figure out how to take away the underlying incentives that drive insurance companies to behave the way they do, we’d have a shot at profoundly changing how insurance works.

-Instead of feeding from premium leftovers, we only take a 20% flat fee off the top.
-The rest goes to stuff like reinsurance, surplus, taxes, claims and our famous Giveback.
+Instead of feeding from premium leftovers, we take a flat fee off the top.
+The rest goes to stuff like reinsurance, surplus, taxes, claims, and our famous Giveback.

 This way, regardless of the amount we pay out in claims, we end up with the same bottom line.